-This Supplementary Planning Document relates to Houses in Multiple Occupation.
+1.0.1 This Supplementary Planning Document relates to Houses in Multiple Occupation.
 The terms 'SPD' and 'HMO' will be used throughout this document to refer to such terms.
 This SPD has been published to set out the Council's expectations for new HMO development.
-It will assist applicants - either landlords or developers - to make successful applications for development by having consolidated guidance for HMO development to aid the Council in making consistent and transparent decisions when determining applications and provide guidance for local residents regarding how applications for HMO development will be considered.
+It will assist applicants - either landlords or developers - to make successful applications for development by having consolidated guidance for HMO development within the Article 4 area to aid the Council in making consistent and transparent decisions when determining applications and provide guidance for local residents regarding how applications for HMO development will be considered.

-The guidance applies to the creation of new HMOs or the addition of rooms to existing HMOs.
+1.0.2 The guidance applies to the creation of new HMOs or the addition of rooms to existing HMOs.
 This SPD is a material consideration in the determination of planning applications.

-Article 4 Direction
+1.1 Article 4 Direction

-On 26 March 2022 an Article 4 Direction came into force within the Beeston area of Broxtowe Borough removing the permitted development right that allows a change of use from a dwellinghouse to what is sometimes called a 'small HMO' for use by up to 6 individuals.
+1.1.1 On 26 March 2022 an Article 4 Direction came into force within parts of Beeston and Beeston Rylands removing the permitted development right that allows a change of use from a dwellinghouse to what is sometimes called a 'small HMO' for use by up to 6 individuals.
 The use of an Article 4 direction does not mean development is not allowed, it means an application is required so that the proposal can be considered against relevant planning policies and considerations, including this SPD.
 By contrast, HMOs for the use of more than 6 persons (a 'large HMO') is a Sui Generis Use and planning permission for such use is always required across the whole of the Borough.

-The area covered by the Article 4 for HMOs is set out below:
+1.1.2 The area covered by the Article 4 for HMOs is set out on the following page.